Switching Your Car Insurance Provider: 4 Important Questions To Ask4 min read

 Also, just because you can cancel your policy at any time does not mean you should.
 Acquisition of car insurance is a sign of financial responsibility.
 Without car insurance, you could be subjected to bigger expenses.

-In the Philippines, you are required to have comprehensive third-party liability insurance (CTPL) when you register your vehicle with the Land Transportation Office (LTO).
+In the Philippines, you are required to have compulsory third-party liability insurance (CTPL) when you register your vehicle with the Land Transportation Office (LTO).

-What is the car insurance policy change fee?
+What is the auto insurance policy change fee?

-As mentioned before, different car insurance policy providers will have different guidelines and procedures when it comes to the cancellation of the policy.
+As mentioned, different non-life insurance providers will have different guidelines and procedures when it comes to the cancellation of the policy.
 You should check if your provider will ask for a car insurance policy change fee.

 When you decide to cancel your policy prior to its expiry date, your insurance company can either pro-rate or short-rate the refund that you will receive.